After the wobbles of last week, it’s been a beautifully chilled weekend.

 With my workout and pampering complete, it was time to head off to Westfield to do some much needed pre-holiday shopping.
 Thankfully, I had some vouchers to use, so I came away with some lovely new holiday clothes without suffering from buyers guilt.

 I then made it back home in time to pop outside to my terrace before it got dark, to see what state my plants were in.
 I love gardening, but as soon as the winter weather creeps in, I tend to neglect my poor plants.
-But it was lovely to get out there this afternoon to tidy up and deadhead the plants that haven’t realised it’s winter yet.
+But it was lovely to get out there this afternoon to tidy up and deadhead the flowers that haven’t realised it’s winter yet.
 A perfect way to end the afternoon.

 So after a topsy turvy week, it’s been a productive weekend, with lot’s of self-care.
-I’d love to sit here and say I’m ready for that week ahead.
+I’d love to sit here and say I’m ready for the week ahead.
 Whilst my body maybe, my mind would really like another day or two at home not worrying about work.
 But at least I’m getting closer to my Algarve Adventure ✈️☀️🏖